 Unfortunately, there is no effective control method known at this time.
 Insect repellents don’t keep the bugs from landing on you, and tree sprays have also been proven to be ineffective.
 The general consensus is that it takes about three hours for them to settle on you and take a bite.
 Therefore, if you have to go near a tree you suspect to be infested, showering and washing the worn clothes immediately after is recommended.

-So before you jump into that huge pile of leaves this fall, make sure you’re not going to be regretting it a few hours later.
+So before you jump into that huge pile of leaves this fall in your O’Fallon or Kansas City lawn, make sure you’re not going to be regretting it a few hours later.